SEGuRo-Projekt/Platform/docs/access.md

 Please substitute `localhost` with the `DOMAIN` from your [configuration](./configuration.md).
 ```

+## Certificate Authority

+All connections to the SEGuRo Platform are TLS encrypted.
+Server and client certificates are signed by a dedicated Certificate Authority (CA).

+Please download, import and trust the <a href="/certs/ca.crt">Platform's CA certificate</a> in your operating systems certificate store.

 ## Default Credentials

-The administrator credentials can be configued in the `.env` file.
+The administrator credentials can be configured in the `.env` file.

 The defaults are: